 2. put the rice into a med. sauce pan with a tight fitting lid. just cover it with water about 1/4 of an inch.

-3. bring the pot to a boil, give the rice a stir, and put the lid on it. turn the flame to extra low, and simmer for several mintutes until all of the water is absorbed.
+3. bring the pot to a boil, give the rice a stir, and put the lid on it. turn the flame to extra low, and simmer for several minutes until all of the water is absorbed. remove the pan from the heat.

-4. allow the rice to cool with the lid on, and mix a few tablespoons of water with the sugar and salt.
+4. mix a few tablespoons of rice wine vinegar with the sugar and salt.

 5. fluff the rice and sprinkle on the sugar water.